chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/alternative-installation-methods.md

 toc: true
 ---

+> _This document relates to Chainguard Enforce.
+In order to follow along, you will need access to Chainguard Enforce.
+You can request access through selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._

 While the `chainctl` approach outlined in [user onboarding](./chainguard-enforce-user-onboarding.md) is a valid and well supported method of installing the Chainguard Enforce Agent, some may prefer